 Art Education

-A formal course plan must be developed with the area coordinator by the time a student completes 12 art credits.
-Refer to the Art Education course plans for more detailed information.
-Transfer students with more than 18 credits of art should do this prior to completion of their second quarter at the University.
+A formal course plan must be developed with the Art Education coordinator by the time a student completes 12 art credits.
+Transfer students with more than 18 credits of art should do this prior to completion of their second quarter at Western.
 Once developed, the course plan is placed on file in the art office.
-Students are strongly encouraged to complete the studio and Art History requirements prior to completing the art education series.
+Students are encouraged to complete the majority of their Studio and Art History requirements prior to completing the Art Education courses.

 Art Education Contact